jasperforth/fairgraphwalk-experiments/README.md

 ## Overview

-This project is based on the paper **"Fairness Through Controlled (Un)Awareness in Node Embeddings"** by Dennis Vetter, Jasper Forth, Gemma Roig, and Holger Dell.
+This project is based on the paper [Fairness Through Controlled (Un)Awareness in Node Embeddings](https://openreview.net/forum?id=owww7i1UBG) by Dennis Vetter, Jasper Forth, Gemma Roig, and Holger Dell.
 The research demonstrates how the parametrization of the CrossWalk algorithm can influence the inference of sensitive attributes from node embeddings, thus offering a tool to improve the fairness of machine learning systems using graph embeddings.

 ## Requirements